liwenxi/liwenxi.github.io/content/publication/li2024ecai/index.md

 ---
-title: 'SaccadeDet: A Novel Dual-Stage Architecture for Rapid and Accurate Detection in Gigapixel Images'
+title: 'SaccadeMOT: Enhancing Object Detection and Tracking in Gigapixel Images via Scale-Aware Density Estimation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here